 The Company has customers, who supply a wide spectrum of goods and services, in virtually all of the world's major economic regions.
-The Company's performance is materially impacted by the economic conditions and the supply and demand of its customers' goods and services.
+The Company's performance is materially impacted by general economic conditions and the performance of its customers.
 The Company's management team forecasts macroeconomic trends and developments and integrates them through long-range planning into budgets, research and development strategies and a wide variety of general management duties.
 When forecasting future economic trends and technological developments, management does not have a comparative advantage.
-To the extent that the Company's forecasts are in error by being overly optimistic or overly pessimistic about the performance of an economy or market sector, the Company's performance may be hindered because of a failure to properly match corporate strategy with market conditions.
+To the extent that the Company's forecasts are in error by being overly optimistic or overly pessimistic about the performance of an economy or sector, the Company's performance may be hindered because of a failure to properly match corporate strategy with economic conditions.

-The Severe Acute Respiratory Syndrome (SARS) outbreak has adversely impacted our operations in certain Asian markets, particularly in China.
-To the extent this outbreak, or similar occurrences, become more widespread, it could affect our business in other global markets, resulting in an adverse impact on the Company's financial condition, results of operations and cash flows.
+The Severe Acute Respiratory Syndrome (SARS) outbreak adversely impacted the Company's operations in certain parts of Asia, particularly in China during 2003.
+To the extent this outbreak, or similar occurrences, become more widespread, it could affect the Company's business in other geographic areas, resulting in an adverse impact on the Company's financial condition, results of operations and cash flows.
 In addition, terrorist attacks and other increased global hostilities have contributed to widespread uncertainty and speculation in the world financial markets.
 This uncertainty and speculation may result in further economic contraction, resulting in the suspension or delay of purchasing by our customers.